Dev Meena

 Dev Kumar Meena (born 7 May 2005) is an Indian pole vaulter.
-His personal best jump of 5.40 m, set at the 2025 World University Games, is the Indian record.

 Early life

-Meena was born on 7 May 2005 in Dewas, Madhya Pradesh, India.
-He initially competed as a 400 m runner before shifting to pole vault on the advice of coach Ghanshyam Yadav, who considered his physique suited to the event.
-He trains at the Madhya Pradesh Athletics Academy in Bhopal and has also worked under Cuban coach Ángel García.
+Meena was born on 7 May 2005 in Dewas in Madhya Pradesh, India.
+He initially competed as a 400 m runner before shifting to pole vaulting on the advice of coach Ghanshyam Yadav, who considered his physique suited to the event.
+He trains at the Madhya Pradesh Athletics Academy in Bhopal.
+He has also worked with international coach Ángel García while pursuing a Bachelor of Arts degree at Khalsa College, Amritsar.